 03. Prepare, perform, interpret and explain an experiment

-- Students will use the protocols compiled by their group to carry out their laboratory work.
+- Students will use the allocated protocols to carry out laboratory work.
 Both the experimental data and results will be reported through a group oral presentation.
-All group members will be asked questions about their protocols and results.
-Students are expected to accurately explain the purpose of their experiments and the outcomes observed.
+All group members will be asked questions about the protocols and results.
+Students are expected to accurately explain the purpose of the experiments and the outcomes observed.

 04. Practice gathering and reporting information from published literature and scientific resources

-- Students will produce a product information sheet that has background information for the protein they produce in the laboratory.
+- Students will produce a product information sheet that has background information for the protein they worked on in the laboratory.
 Workshop activities will focus on collating information from a variety of scientific resources and documenting this information in a concise manner.

 05. Demonstrate effective collaboration and organisational skills through contributing to group work

 - At the beginning of this unit, students will be assigned to project groups.
 Students will be required to work collaboratively to compile a set of protocols and to carry out their laboratory work.
-Each student is responsible for purifying and supplying a different component needed for the group's assay.
 The success of the group work will be measured during the presentation of the group's data.

 06. Compile and present experimental data in a format appropriate for publication

-- Workshop activities will provide students with the opportunity to develop skills in compiling and presenting their data for inclusion in their product information sheet.
-The product information sheet will resemble that of a commercially available protein and will be professionally researched, written and formatted.
+- Students will be guided on how to compile and present scientific data for inclusion in their product information sheet.
+The product information sheet will resemble that of a commercially available protein and should be professionally researched, written and formatted.